Understanding a Dog's Stress Response

 What happens when dogs are stressed?
 You'll see the effects of the fight or flight response along with many other changes caused by the sympathetic nervous system which releases adrenaline.

-- Sexual drive is tossed out of the window as the secretion of sex hormones decreases since the need for reproducing isn't important when life is at stake.
+When dogs are stressed, the secretion of sex hormones decreases since the need for reproducing isn't important when life is at stake.
 You see this often when female dogs become reluctant to mate when they are stressed from being taken to a male dog's home.
 This is why males are taken often to the female's home, but if they are stressed too, male dogs may have problems with erections and may produce less testosterone.

 This stress-induced analgesia caused by the release of morphine-like substances (endorphins and enkephalins) is seen when an animal is hurt but still needs to run for its life.
 This explains why shock collar corrections (or any other corrections) may be ineffective or may require higher amps when dogs are reacting out of stress and fear (in any case, I don't recommend them in any scenario!).

 If you have a dog fearful of gunshots, you may see him startle even when he hears a door slam.
-This is because his body is hyper vigilant and prepared to react.
-Memory and cognition also gets better.
+This is because his body is hyper-vigilant and prepared to react.
+Memory and cognition also get better.
 Your dog may decide to not go near the area of the electric fence where he was shocked in the past or he may remember how unpleasant the slippery floor of a bathtub was, so next time he'll decide he doesn't want to take a bath.

 The heart beats faster, the breathing rate increases, circulating levels of blood glucose increase, the digestive system shuts down, blood is diverted from the stomach to the muscles so the dog can sprint in action (this explains why your dog won't eat when he is over threshold).

 At the same time though, stress can cause diarrhea.
 Dogs who are boarded are often subjected to "stress-induced diarrhea."
 Why does this happen?
 Stress triggers the digestion to stop at the level of the stomach and small intestine, but at the same, the large intestine is stimulated and its motility increases.
 This causes less water absorption and therefore diarrhea.